 - Create a new Flash Briefing source

-- Alternative: use the Emulated Hue integration to trick Alexa to thinking Home Assistant is a Philips Hue hub.
+- Alternative: use the Emulated Hue integration to trick Alexa into thinking Home Assistant is a Philips Hue hub.

-Manual setup the integration with Amazon Alexa needs several requirements
+Manual setup of the integration with Amazon Alexa has several requirements:

 - Amazon Developer Account.
 You can sign up here.

-- Building custom commands and Flash Briefing requires your Home Assistant instance to be accessible from the Internet with HTTPS on port 443.
+- Building custom commands and Flash Briefing require your Home Assistant instance to be accessible from the Internet with HTTPS on port 443.

 - An AWS account is needed if you want to use the Smart Home Skill API.
 A part of your Smart Home Skill will be hosted on AWS Lambda.
-However, you don’t need to worry about costs, AWS Lambda allows free to use up to 1 million requests and 1GB outbound data transfer per month.
+However, you don’t need to worry about costs; AWS Lambda is free for up to 1 million requests and 1GB of outbound data transfer per month.

-- Smart Home API also needs your Home Assistant instance accessible from the Internet.
+- Smart Home API also needs your Home Assistant instance to be accessible from the Internet.